DTJF/libpruio/src/doc/_3_pins.md

       folders were created with the ownership of that group.

 By default, the pinmuxing feature is limited to the free header pins, which are not claimed for other subsystems by the kernel.
+So you cannot configure pins in default configuration, because all pins are claimed by the cape-universal device tree blob.
+You can either disable the trigger file by (or by renaming that file, adapt the file name for pocket-beagle, BBGrenn or BBBlue)

+    sudo rm /boot/dtbs/`uname -r`/am335x-boneblack-uboot-univ.dtb

-However, this safety feature can get disabled in the constructor PruIo::PruIo() parameters.
+Or you can disable the \Proj safety feature by calling the constructor PruIo::PruIo() with PRUIO_ACT_FREMUX ored in first parameter.

 \note On kernel 3.x there's no user access to files in folder
       `/sys/kernel/debug`. \Proj cannot determin the current kernel